DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Added yet another crosshair
-- Fixed the "bright white glitch" at particular light volume boundaries (most notably, one of the cameras on the barge is positioned right on one of these boundaries in the Shanghaid mission)
+- Fixed the "bright white glitch" at particular light volume boundaries (most notably, one of the cameras on the barge is positioned right on one of these boundaries in the Shanghaied mission)
 - Fixed distant lights reflection in a blackout
 - Added HUD kill switch on Ctrl+F2 for better screenshots
 - Added lens grit kill switch on Ctrl+Shift+F2